 Xenophon’s Oeconomicus compares the perfect conditions for harmonic cohabitation to a dance where everything is ruled according to a carefully orchestrated choreography whose performers are not just objects, but bodies.
 It is precisely here that we see how domestic space produces the most generic condition for production: everyday life.
 It is also in this way we can understand how a house houses, or becomes housing.
 While the noun “house” emphasizes the symbolic dimension of the domestic realm, “housing” focuses on the functioning of the house.
 In the western world, housing as a specific architectural project emerges in the late middle ages when ruling powers began to consider the welfare of workers to be the fundamental precondition for a city or state to be productive and generate wealth.
 Interestingly, at the moment housing becomes a proper architectural project, the floor plan is understood as an increasingly essential datum for its production.
 From Sebastiano Serlio’s treatise on domestic architecture to Catharine and Herriet Beecher’s model for “The American Woman Home,” housing is conceived from the vantage point of the plan.

 While in the middle ages domestic activities would often coalesce within one room, from the fifteenth century onwards we see an increasing separation of domestic activities and their clustering within specialized spaces: chambers, antechambers, kitchen, bed-rooms etc. Within the development of housing, subdividing the house into rooms becomes the most pressing task for the architect, and it is within the plan that spatial relationships become most immediately legible and thus susceptible to be addressed by the strategic deployment of openings and partitions.
-One project that brought “the art of plan subdivision” to its finest and most perverse development is Henry Roberts’ seminal and influential pamphlet titled On the Dwelling of the Labouring Classes, submitted for consideration to the Institute of British Architects in 1850.
+One project that brought “the art of plan subdivision” to its finest and most perverse development is Henry Roberts’ influential pamphlet titled On the Dwelling of the Labouring Classes, submitted for consideration to the Institute of British Architects in 1850.
 Roberts collected arguments and proposals for the construction of working class housing based on three models: the lodging house, the apartment, and the cottage.
 Roberts’ pamphlet reflects the capitalist “philanthropic” response to working class unrest towards the increasingly harsh living conditions in the nineteenth century industrial metropolis.
 As such, Roberts’ Dwelling of the Labouring Classes should be understood as a form of “well-tempered austerity” within which housing reformers provided a minimum of workers’ welfare—domesticating their “unruly” and “immoral” behavior—while binding their life to work, property, and above all, family living.

 In the pamphlet’s appendix, Roberts presented specific design proposals for dwellings that range from lodging houses for single men and unmarried women to houses and double cottages for families.
 The plans are strikingly accurate.
 Particularly in the most famous of them, the "Model House for Four Families,” Roberts drew every detail and named every space according to its function.
 As Robin Evans noted in “Rookeries and Model Dwellings,” Roberts’ “architecture of reform” is essentially about specifying movements and distinguishing spaces.
 The plans carefully orchestrate movement from room to room while ensuring no room would become mere passages to others like enfilades.
 In Roberts’ models, the plan becomes a mosaic of different rooms, each with its clearly defined function and arranged according to a clear gradient of privacy.